mckennapsean/dissertation/content/06-worksheet.md

 three unique designs and a realization sheet for the final tool.
 The authors evaluated this teaching methodology with master's-level students in information visualization.
-Over several years, 53 students completed these design sheets over the span of 2 hours to come up with different ways to visualize their own chosen dataset, after which they received feedback and additional time to finalize their designs [@Roberts2015].
+Over several years, 53 students completed these design sheets over the span of two hours to come up with different ways to visualize their own chosen dataset, after which they received feedback and additional time to finalize their designs [@Roberts2015].
 After grading the sheets, the researchers compared these grades with the students' project and final course grades, as